Know before you go

 In the mid 1990s the reserve was extended with the purchase of Loates Field (22 acres) and adjoining arable land (55 acres).
 Over time with suitable grazing management these fields are being reverted back to acid grassland.

-Scotton Common is dedicated to Joe Dunnington, a well-known local lepidopterist who died in 1992 at the age of 81.
+Scotton Common is dedicated to Joe Duddington, a well-known local lepidopterist who died in 1992 at the age of 81.
 There is a memorial stone near the car park.